openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 _inlined_description: _

 Retrieve a data structure describing the resolution with which cones are polygonized.

 Allows you to fetch the resolution with which cones are polygonized.
-Returns an
+Returns an ofVec3f containing the following data:
+Encoded as "x": radiusSegments, the number of facets (subdivisions) around the cone's circular footprint.
+Encoded as "y": heightSegments, the number of subdivisions from the cone's top to bottom.
+Encoded as "z": capSegments, the number of annular (ring-shaped) subdivisions of the cone's endcap.

+Returns: An ofVec3f containing (radiusSegments, heightSegments, capSegments) for cone polygonization.